New Book Out Now

 She was born in Warwickshire in 1962 and has settled in the West of Ireland with her partner, two dogs and a cat.

-She has recently completed her fifth book and has also contributed to a short story compilation.
+She has recently completed her sixth book and has also contributed to a short story compilation.

 Dove is the story of Hillary, a lonely woman stuck in a very bad marriage.
 The closest living soul to her is her dog.
 Timber.
 The story starts just after Hillary visits the cinema and has a life changing experience.
 Realising she is a lesbian, she glimpses a future in which love and happiness could now be possible.
 But this turns out to be just the start of a very intense journey.